ABISHEK-K-DEV/react-smart-table/README.md

 Follows OWASP guidelines
 Enterprise-ready architecture

+🛠️ Automated Publishing

+This package is published to [npm](https://www.npmjs.com/package/@abisheks238/react-smart-table) automatically via GitHub Actions when a new version tag (e.g., `v1.0.0`) is pushed to the repository.
+To release a new version:

+1. Bump the version in `package.json`
+2. Commit and push your changes
+3. Create a new annotated tag:
+   sh
+   git tag v1.0.3
+   git push origin v1.0.3

+4. GitHub Actions will build and publish the package to npm.

+---

 ⚠️ Security Notice: Always validate and sanitize data on both client and server sides.
 This component provides client-side security measures but should be complemented with server-side validation.